jplaroche2000/striim/README.md

 Objective:

-Replicating Oracle dtabase tales to a GCP Firestore datastore with Striim and Kafka
+Replicating Oracle database tables to a GCP Firestore datastore with Striim and Kafka

 --/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--